britneylovell1/Sierpinski-Triangle/README.md

 # Sierpinski-Triangle
-Draw the Sierpinski Triangle using Turtle
+Draw the Sierpinski Triangle using turtle.